Central Massachusetts Resources

 - Family Support Centers

-- The Family Support Centers are open to individuals with disabilities and their families who are seeking information, including referral, family training, and parent networking.
+- The Family Support Centers, affiliates of Seven Hills Foundation, are open to individuals with disabilities and their families who are seeking information, including referral, family training, and parent networking.

 - Massachusetts Behavioral Health Access

 - The Massachusetts Behavioral Health Access (MABHA) website enables users to locate available openings in Intensive Care Coordination (ICC), In-Home Therapy, Therapeutic Mentoring, and In-Home Behavioral Services.

 The website, operated by the Massachusetts Behavioral Health Partnership (MBHP), is athttp://www.mabhaccess.com/.

 - The Massachusetts Family-to-Family Health Information Center is a parent-run center that provides free, confidential technical assistance to families raising children and youth with special health needs, professionals, and others.

 - The Mental Health Legal Advisors Committee (MHLAC) is an independent state agency of the Supreme Judicial Court that helps children and adults with mental disabilities protect their rights and obtain appropriate services.
 MHLAC provides advice and direct legal representation on a wide range of legal issues including access to services, rights regarding treatment, custody and visitation, guardianship, insurance issues, education, housing and rights in institutional and community settings.

 - The Multicultural Family Support Center is open to individuals with disabilities and their families who are seeking information including referral, family training, and networking.

 Worcester: Centro Las Americas, 11 Sycamore Street; 508-798-1900.

 - NAMI Massachusetts Free Mental Health Family Classes